Matraf/SelenideProject/README.md

-# Testowanie UI za pomocą Selenide
+# Testing UI with Selenide
-**Projekt na przedmiot "Wstęp do testowania" 2021/2022**
+**Project for the "Introduction to testing" 2021/2022**

-# Zakres testów
+# The scope of the tests
-- test wyszukiwarki adresów na terenie miasta Poznań
+- address finder test in the city of Poznań
-- test wyszukiwarki strony
+- page search engine test
-- test odnośników znajdujących się na stronie
+- test of links on the website
-- test opcji zgłaszania interwencji do Straży Miejskiej
+- test of the option of reporting interventions to the Municipal Police
-- test menu strony
+- page menu test